solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/_index.md

 | --------------------------------------------------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | global.extensions.extAuth.envoySidecar                    | bool     | deploy ext-auth in the gateway-proxy pod, as a sidecar to envoy. communicates over unix domain socket instead of TCP. default is `false` |

+Deploying external auth as an envoy sidecar over a unix domain socket can provide huge perfomance (40%+ in some benchmarks) benefits since it cuts out TCP overhead from its communications.

 {{% children description="true" %}}